grmos/Polygon-visibility/README.md

 ## Overview
 The Polygon Visibility project is a C++ code that allows users to interactively explore and visualize the visibility of a randomly generated polygon from different points.
 This program provides a graphical user interface where users can control the display of visibility polygons and the non-empty core of the polygon.

-## Functionality
+## Usage
 1. Press the mouse at different spots to visualize the visibility polygons.
 2. Press the "2" key to display the non-empty core of the polygon.
+The non-empty core is the space within the polygon where the user can see the entire polygon.
 3. Press the "3" key to generate a new random polygon.

 ## Requirements